 What it is, what it means for your health & how it works.

-Two kinds of FDA-approved emergency contraception pills are sold over-the-counter – Plan B One-Step and Next Choice.
-The “morning-after pill” is a large dose of oral contraceptive levonorgestrel, a progestin hormone found in some birth control pills.
-It is not the same as RU-486, commonly known as the “abortion pill.”
+There are two over the counter FDA-approved emergency contraception pills – Plan B One-Step and Next Choice.
+The “Morning After Pill” is a large dose of oral contraceptive levonorgestrel, a progestin hormone found in some birth control pills.
+It is not the same as RU486, commonly known as the “abortion pill.”

 Ella is another emergency contraception pill, available by prescription only.